balena-os/leviathan/documentation/quickstart-qemu.md

 ## Where do you go from here?

 1. Start by {@page Writing tests | writing your first test}.
-2. To know more about the config.js and it's properties, refer to {@page Config.js Reference | Config.js reference}.
+2. To know more about `config.js` and its properties, refer to {@page Config.js Reference | Config.js reference}.
 3. To understand the bigger picture about the project read/watch these {@page Links, and more links | resources}.
 4. Some tips and references for {@page Tips and Reference | writing better tests} with Leviathan.
 5. Check out the source for tests that you ran, [e2e test suite](https://github.com/balena-os/leviathan/tree/master/suites).